mcci-catena/bootloader/README.md

 4. Compare signed hash to hash of code.

 ### Programming app image from SPI

+The SPI image itself corresponds directly to the bytes to be programmed into program flash.
+All Elf headers must be stripped; the approved way to prepare this image is to use `objcopy`, as is done in the bootloader Makefile to make a `.rawbin` file.

 Once the program image has been approved, we follow this procedure to load it into flash.